The 2023 Women in Agile Scholarship Purpose

 - Review: WiA scholarship selection committee reviews the applications by the deadline.
-The scholarship selection committee is comprised of vetted Women in Agile members, without conflict of interest, and committed to a non discriminatory selection process that meets the stated requirements and criteria.
+The scholarship selection committee consists of vetted Women in Agile members, without conflict of interest, and committed to a non-discriminatory selection process that meets the stated requirements and criteria.

 - Short List: The scholarship selection committee will reject applications that do not meet all the stated “Eligibility Requirements”.